Static Lookups

 Readers who are unfamiliar with the concept of lookups can refer to the Lookups section for a quick introduction.

-Then, we create two LogUp columns.
-The first column contains in each row a fraction where the nominator is the multiplicity and the denominator is the random linear combination of the value in the range-check column.
-For example, for row 1, the fraction should be \(\dfrac{2}{X-0}\).
-Note that in Figure 1, the nominator is actually \(-2\), i.e. we apply a negation to the multiplicity, because we want the sum of the first column to be equal to the sum of the second column.
+Then, we create two LogUp columns as part of the interaction trace.
+The first column contains in each row a fraction where the numerator is the multiplicity and the denominator is the random linear combination of the values in the range column.
+For example, for row 1, the fraction should be , where is a random value.
+The second column contains batches of fractions where the denominator of each fraction is the random linear combination of the value in the range-checked column.
+Note that the numerator of each fraction is always -1, i.e. we apply a negation, because we want the sum of the first column to be equal to the sum of the second column.

 If you stare at the LogUp columns hard enough, you'll notice that if we add all the fractions in the two columns together, we get 0.
 This is no coincidence!
 The prover will provide the sum of the LogUp columns and the verifier check in the open that this value is indeed 0.